What Is Laundry Stripping? How It Works, Why It’s Gross, and Why You’ll Love It

 Learn how to strip laundry!
 Our easy 3-ingredient laundry stripping recipe is more powerful than bleach!

-The more I researched how to strip laundry and detox clothes, I actually started to see lots of savvy cleaning sites have content surrounding the concept.
-So it isn’t a new topic, but I had never tried it myself and wanted to give a laundry stripping recipe a shot!
+Have you tried this sort of gross, yet oddly satisfying washing ‘trend‘ yet? 😂 The more I researched laundry stripping, the more I found lots of savvy cleaning sites have content surrounding the concept, but I had never tried it myself and wanted to give a laundry stripping recipe a shot!

 The process involves filling a bathtub or a top-loading washer with hot water and then adding in the Borax, washing soda, and powdered detergent mixture.
 Then you can add in your sheets, towels, or workout clothing and let everything soak for 4-6 hours.
 Lastly, wash and dry like normal.